cureous/elm-url/README.md

+# For 0.19 upgrade, this is an 0.18 compatable library with 0.19 elm/url

 # Work with URLs

 This package helps you (1) build new URLs and (2) parse existing URLs into nice Elm data structures.